DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: ENEIDE Dataset

 \section{ENEIDE Dataset}

-To train and test DELICATE, we collected ENEIDE, a diachronic, multi-domain corpus for EL in Italian, semi-automatically extracted from two SDEs: \textit{Digital Zibaldone} (DZ) and \textit{Aldo Moro Digitale} (AMD).
+The ENEIDE corpus is a diachronic, multi-domain resource for EL in Italian, semi-automatically extracted from two SDEs: \textit{Digital Zibaldone} (DZ) and \textit{Aldo Moro Digitale} (AMD).
 These sources span two centuries (19th to 20th) and offer heterogeneous textual genres, enabling the evaluation of EL systems on humanistic documents rich in contextual and diachronic challenges.

 DZ is a TEI/XML-encoded digital edition of Giacomo Leopardi’s \textit{Zibaldone di pensieri}, a collection of over 4,500 pages of reflections on diverse intellectual domains, such as literature, history and philosophy, written between 1817 and 1832.
 The edition is encoded in HTML, with internal and external references including named entities linked to Wikidata when available.
 AMD, on the other hand, presents the complete works of the Italian politician Aldo Moro (1916–1978), including political, legal, and journalistic texts spanning from the 1930s to 1978.
 Encoded in RDFa, AMD uses semantic web annotations embedded in HTML to reference people, organizations, and places, aligning with Wikidata.